All Episodes

 Absolutely.

-And Georgia's gonna be tough.
+And Georgia is going to be tough.

-Black salt's doing well.
+Black Salt's doing well.

-Uh I'd like to see Bud win in North Carolina.
+I'd like to see Bud win in North Carolina.

 I'd like to see us do well in New Hampshire.

-Eric Schmidt, I think will win Missouri, but I take nothing for granted.
+Eric Schmidt, I think, will win Missouri, but I take nothing for granted.

-Um I think Blake Masters has a good shot in Arizona.
+I think Blake Masters has a good shot in Arizona.

 None of these states are easy, as everybody knows.